zeek/try-zeek/manager/static/examples/modules/export/readme.markdown

 In Zeek this is done through an `export` block.

 In the example here you see two Zeek files.
-One is the module-script factorial.bro, one is main.bro, the script that uses the module the resulting values.
+One is the module-script factorial.bro, one is main.zeek, the script that uses the module the resulting values.
 You can simply click on the tabs with the file names to switch between the Zeek-files.

 Let's have a closer look on the code.